Kot Engenharia

 The results show a downward air current over the helideck, with the formation of two vortices on the port and starboard sides.

-The existence of the helicopter generating lift over the helideck has a significant effect on the air flow at the stern of the vessel.
-In order to study the influence of the helicopter, a permanent condition of hovering flight over the helideck was simulated.
+In addition, the presence of the helicopter generating lift on the helideck has a significant effect on airflow at the stern of the vessel.
+In order to study the influence of the helicopter, a steady-state hovering condition over the helideck was simulated.

 Gif 1: Simulation with AW189 helicopter hovering over the helideck.